-The Assessment Data Journey ARE WE THERE YET?
+The Assessment Data Journey

+ARE WE THERE YET?

-Data for Part B Indicator 3 follow a long and complicated road that begins when a student is registered as a test taker in a state assessment system and ends with public reporting via the State Performance Plan/Annual Performance Report (SPP/APR).
+Assessment data follow a long and complicated road that begins when a student is registered as a test taker in a state assessment system and ends with meeting the Individuals with Disabilities Education Act public reporting requirements as Part B Indicator 3 in the State Performance Plan/Annual Performance Report (SPP/APR), in Section 618, and for meeting reporting requirements for the Every Student Succeeds Act.

 Part B data managers often report that their general education and assessment colleagues may not appreciate the importance of submitting timely, accurate, and complete data for Part B Indicator 3 by the December submission date.
 Given that Part B Indicator 3 data collection requires involvement from multiple actors (e.g., special education staff, assessment staff, EDFacts coordinator and submitter, assessment vendors), it is critical that everyone has a clear understanding of the process by which the state collects, validates, submits, and reports data for Part B Indicator 3.

-Visit the IDC website, ideadata.org/datajourney/ for the interactive infographic that shows the rollover function highlighted below.
+Visit the IDC website for the Interactive Infographic that shows the rollover function highlighted below.
+To start the conversation about assessment data, IDC has developed a Dialogue Guide to accompany this infographic.
+There is also a PowerPoint version about the Assessment Journey.

 Follow along the Part B Indicator 3 roadway for general information about this process for a typical state and hover over the road signs for more insights about junctures where building additional understanding of key terms, expectations, and processes may be helpful for all relevant parties;